About Barbara Weibel

 By the time I came down from the mountaintop in Puma, the energy of my journey around Asia had shifted.
 With more clarity of mind than I’d had in a long time, I realized that in large part, I had been responsible for the frustrations of my recent travel in China.
 Having been in the U.S. to file taxes and settle a lawsuit two months prior to departing for China, I had fallen into victim mode, but four short days of living with the Gurungs and learning about their simple, nurturing culture had restored my serenity.

-At the end of my home stay in the Gurung village I clambered aboard a rattletrap bus for the five hour ride to Pokhara and crammed my too-big butt into a seat made for narrow-hipped Nepalis.
+At the end of my home stay in the Gurung village I clambered aboard a rattletrap bus for the five hour ride to Pokhara Nepal, and crammed my too-big butt into a seat made for narrow-hipped Nepalis.
 The pancake-thin layer of ticking in my seat cushion was soon compressed against the underlying metal and I squirmed, trying to find a comfortable position.
 Finally, I stuffed my sweatshirt under my tush, but neither the uncomfortable seat nor the waves of gritty brown dust billowing through stuck-open windows could destroy my contentment.
 Not even when the bus stopped dead in the suburbs of Pokhara, with traffic backed up for miles by a fatal motorcycle accident, did my mood waver.

 Initially my buttocks just ached, but when all feeling disappeared, I slung my backpack over my shoulder and hopped out the open door to the ragged street, walking a kilometer down the road to check out the extent of the snarl.
 Eardrum-splititng horns pierced the air as I zig-zagged through vehicles sprawled helter-skelter down the highway.
 I skittered out of the way of motorcycles that zipped through chinks in the clogged traffic and stepped gingerly over steaming piles of dung deposited by sacred cows that nonchalantly munched on brittle grass growing alongside an oil-slicked, garbage-strewn canal that paralleled the road.
-Plastic bottles, orange peels, and scraps of paper were strewn across the landscape.
-In the midst of the trash sat a beggar woman in tattered rags, her crinkled brown eyes telegraphing depths of despair.
-Holding an infant to her breast with one arm, she pleaded for small change with her other hand, holding five fingers together at her mouth in the universally understood sign for hunger.

 As the buses became unbearably hot and muggy in the midday sun, more and more passengers joined me on the road.
 I nodded and greeted each with a “Namaste,” pressing my palms together at my heart in the traditional Nepali greeting.
-Twig thin men with grizzled beards and red-rimmed watery eyes looked out from beneath their topis – the traditional headwear of Nepal that resembles a soft, crushed fez – and returned my greeting with broad, gap-toothed grins.
+Twig thin men with grizzled beards and red-rimmed watery eyes looked out from beneath their topis – the traditional head wear of Nepal that resembles a soft, crushed fez – and returned my greeting with broad, gap-toothed grins.
 Herringbone vests and striped shirts topped loosely pleated trousers, beneath which protruded dust-clad feet.
 Those who had served as trekking guides were easily identified by their crunched-up toes, made so by years of gripping rough mountain trails wearing nothing more than thin rubber flip-flops.
 Contrasting with the muted browns and grays of the men’s garments, women were wrapped in brilliant saris that paired colors and patterns that would be incongruous in the western world, but somehow here seemed to match perfectly.

 Asia is an assault on the senses for the uninitiated western visitor.
 Fortunately, having traveled in Asia for years, I have learned to look beyond the trash and incessant noise and appalling poverty.
 Instead, I saw a magical landscape bathed in crystalline light where men squatted on their haunches beneath Bodhi trees to exchange the day’s news, sleepy dogs curled in pools of sunshine, half-naked children playing gleefully in dirt patches, and families laughing together in front of clay-plastered houses, their arms thrown about one another as they soaked up late afternoon sun.